golanlevin/60-212/2026/assignments/assignment_2.md

 ### Your Challenge

-**Create** a Truchet-like design that seamlessly spans an aperiodic tiling made entirely from copies of Tile(1,1).
+**Create** a Truchet-like design that seamlessly spans an non-square tiling.
+You could use hexagons, triangles, [something from this list](https://en.wikipedia.org/wiki/List_of_Euclidean_uniform_tilings), or a tiling made entirely from copies of Tile(1,1).
+Your tiling can be periodic or aperiodic.

-You are **allowed to use AI** to help you generate the underlying Tile(1,1) tiling.
-You do not need to derive or understand the mathematics of its aperiodic substitution system — although you should be able to explain generally what the code is doing.
+You are **allowed to use AI** to help you generate the underlying tiling.
+You do not need to derive or understand the mathematics — although you should be able to explain generally what the code is doing.
 Your real problem begins **after you have the tiling working**:

-**Design** a modular graphic system for the Tile(1,1) shape.
-When many copies of your decorated tile are assembled, marks should connect seamlessly across their shared edges, producing larger visual structures that are not explicitly drawn anywhere.
+**Design** a modular graphic system for your tile shape(s).
+When many copies of your decorated tiles are assembled, *marks should connect seamlessly across their shared edges*, producing larger visual structures that are not explicitly drawn anywhere.
 The key challenge is:

 > **Modular elements, randomized; larger structures seemingly emerging therefrom.**

 Your program should not simply draw an interesting picture *inside each tile*.
 Lines, bands, colors, contours, paths, or other graphical elements should **enter and leave tiles in ways that connect with their neighbors**.
-Ideally, when the tile outlines are hidden, it should become difficult to tell where one Tile(1,1) ends and another begins.
+Ideally, when the tile outlines are hidden, it should become difficult to tell where one tile ends and another begins.

 ### Think Like a Truchet Designer

 In the previous exercise, you learned that a tile cannot always be placed without considering its neighbors.
 Its edges carry information about what may legally touch them.
 Apply that idea here.

-* **Study** the geometry of Tile(1,1).
-It has many more edges than a square, but because copies meet edge-to-edge, every shared edge creates an opportunity for continuity.
+* **Study** the geometry of your preferred tile set (possibly including Tile(1,1)).
+Because copies meet edge-to-edge, every shared edge creates an opportunity for continuity.
-* **Print out** some tilings (you can use [this image](img/2/tile11.png)) and **draw** with a pencil!
 * **Decide** what information your design needs to communicate across those edges.
 For example, you might consider:
 	* where a line or band crosses an edge;
 	* whether an edge carries one color or another;
 	* which edges should become connected through the interior of a tile;
-	* whether several different decorations of the same Tile(1,1) can be chosen while remaining mutually compatible;
+	* whether several different decorations of the same tile can be chosen while remaining mutually compatible;
 	* whether a decision made in one tile should constrain the appearance of its neighbors.

 You do **not** need to imitate the circular arcs of traditional Truchet tiles.
-Invent a visual vocabulary appropriate to this strange 14-sided shape.
+Invent a visual vocabulary appropriate to your selected tiling. ([Here's](https://raw.githubusercontent.com/golanlevin/60-212/refs/heads/main/2026/assignments/img/2/fisheinstein-georglind.jpeg) an example of someone who has done this for Tile(1,1).)

 ### Requirements

 Your sketch must:

-* cover the visible canvas with an **aperiodic Tile(1,1) tiling**;
-* use only translated and rotated copies of Tile(1,1), **not reflected copies**;
+* cover the visible canvas with a **non-square tiling**, such as a hexagonal tiling or aperiodic Tile(1,1) tiling.
+(If you do use Tile(1,1), use only translated and rotated copies of Tile(1,1) — **not reflected copies**).
-* apply your own modular graphic design to the tiles;
+* apply your own modular design to the tiles;
-* make graphical structures connect **seamlessly across tile boundaries**;
+* ensure that graphical structures connect **seamlessly across tile boundaries**;
-* contain meaningful variation between tiles rather than simply stamping the identical decorated polygon everywhere;
 * allow the tile outlines to be hidden, so that the emergent larger-scale structure becomes visible;
 * generate a new variation when the sketch is clicked.

-You may use AI extensively for the **aperiodic tiling machinery**.
+You may use AI extensively for the **tiling machinery**.
 You may also ask AI technical questions while developing your design.
 But the **visual system and the decisions about how modules connect across boundaries are yours**.
 Do not ask an AI to invent or implement the finished design for you.

-This is not primarily an exercise about aperiodic-tiling mathematics.
-Tile(1,1) is providing you with an unusually complicated substrate for a familiar creative-coding problem: **How can simple local decisions produce convincing global structure?**
+This is not primarily an exercise about tiling mathematics.
+Your main challenge is to see **how can simple local decisions produce convincing global structure?** A successful project should reward looking at different scales.

-A successful project should reward looking at several scales.
-Up close, we can understand the individual modules and their rules.
-From farther away, those modules should cease to dominate, and larger structures should seem to emerge from their interactions.
-The strongest solutions will make those larger structures feel simultaneously **surprising and inevitable**: clearly governed by rules, but not obviously designed in advance.

 ---